-In the year ended 30th September 2022 Templemore Credit Union accepted 134 new members (91 adult members, 43 juvenile members).
+In the year ended 30th September 2024 Templemore Credit Union accepted 109 new members.
+81 Adults and 28 Juvenile members.
+A Positive increase on the previous year.

 Credit Unions are required by the Criminal Justice and Terrorist Financing Act 2010 to: